 Use only engine oil with the American Petroleum Institute Certified For Gasoline Engines "Starburst" symbol.
-Failure to use the proper oil can result in engine damage not covered by your warranty.
+Failure to use the recommended oil can result in engine damage not covered by your warranty.

-GM Goodwrench® oil (in Canada, GM Engine Oil) meets all the requirements for your vehicle.
+GM Goodwrench[®] oil meets all the requirements for your vehicle.